What is buildings insurance and how much do I need to insure my buildings for?

 With this cover, your bicycle or folding bike and cycling gear is insured against accidental loss, damage or even theft while you’re away from home (providing your cycle is locked to an immovable object - or within a locked building - when taken away from home).

-Yes, we will pay up to £750 to replace food in your freezer if it gets damaged because your freezer broke down, a domestic fuse blew, there was a public gas or electricity supply failure , or your freezer had a refrigerant leakage.
+Yes, we will pay up to £500 on Essentials or up to £1,000 on Home (up to your contents limit on Home Plus) to replace food in your freezer if it gets damaged because your freezer broke down, a domestic fuse blew, there was a public gas or electricity supply failure, or your freezer had a refrigerant leakage.

 If your freezer is left open or gets disconnected by accident, your food will be covered if you have extended accidental damage cover on your contents insurance.

 Yes, downloaded information is automatically covered under our contents cover.
-We'll pay up to £1,000 (£10,000 on Home Plus) for loss or damage to information that you've bought and stored on your home entertainment equipment or mobile phones.
+We'll pay up to your contents limit of cover for loss or damage to information that you've bought and stored on your home entertainment equipment or mobile phones.

-You can feel reassured that our Defaqto 5 Star rated home insurance will cover you for most eventualities.
+You can feel reassured that our Home and Home Plus policies are Defaqto 5 Star rated, so we'll cover you for most eventualities.
 But here are a few examples of things you won't be covered for.

 For full details of what you won't be covered for, please check your Home Insurance Policy Document for exclusions.